Health Benefits of Olive Oil

 Mediterranean people’s longevity and their associated quality of life is well renowned, and many studies have found that their diet is a major factor in their longer lifespans.
 In fact, while heart disease is currently the most common cause of death across the globe, it’s rarer in the Mediterranean, and research has even found that their diet reduces the risk of heart disease, stroke, cancer, high blood pressure, Alzheimer’s, arthritis, diabetes, and more.
 (1)(2)(3)(4)

-According to hundreds of studies, extra virgin olive oil in particular helps protect the body against heart disease.
+According to hundreds of studies, good olive oil in particular helps protect the body against heart disease.
 This can be seen in the way that it lowers all aspects of the body’s cholesterol, including LDL-cholesterol (low density lipoprotein), triglycerides, and overall levels of total blood cholesterol.
 (5)(6)(7)

-After multiple studies and research, olive oil has been directly linked to providing protection effects against type 2 diabetes.
-A specific diabetes-focused study showed that a healthy Mediterranean diet which featured olive oil was able to reduce the risk of developing type 2 diabetes by over 40%, when compared to a generic low fat diet.
+After multiple studies and research, extra virgin olive oil has been directly linked to providing protection effects against type 2 diabetes.
+A specific diabetes-focused study showed that a healthy Mediterranean diet which featured extra virgin olive oil was able to reduce the risk of developing type 2 diabetes by over 40%, when compared to a generic low fat diet.
 (8)(9)

-As olive oil contains multiple elements that are designed to reduce swelling in the body, such as the arteries, it’s been studied intensively in relation to its part in possibly reducing the risk of a stroke.
-In fact, in a recent study, olive oil was found to be the one monosaturated fat item ingested by over 841,000 participants that actually lowered the risk of stroke and heart disease.
-A separate study in France showed that participants who used olive oil for cooking and dressings were 41% less at risk of a stroke, compared to the participants who didn’t use any olive oil.
+As extra virgin olive oil contains multiple elements that are designed to reduce swelling in the body, such as the arteries, it’s been studied intensively in relation to its part in possibly reducing the risk of a stroke.
+In fact, in a recent study, extra virgin olive oil was found to be the one monosaturated fat item ingested by over 841,000 participants that actually lowered the risk of stroke and heart disease.
+A separate study in France showed that participants who used extra virgin olive oil for cooking and dressings were 41% less at risk of a stroke, compared to the participants who didn’t use any extra virgin olive oil.

-Olive oil was the feature of one particular study, which said including olive oil in the diet of participants reduced their need for blood pressure medication by a whopping 48%!
+Extra Virgin Olive oil was the feature of one particular study, which said including extra virgin olive oil in the diet of participants reduced their need for blood pressure medication by a whopping 48%!
 This happened over six months when combined with a diet low in saturated fat.(12)(13)

-This has been shown in the way the antioxidants of olive oil react with free radicals, typically by reducing the oxidative damage they cause, which is thought to be one of the main causes of cancer.
-In essence, olive oil potentially possesses the ability to kill cancerous cells.
+This has been shown in the way the antioxidants of extra virgin olive oil react with free radicals, typically by reducing the oxidative damage they cause, which is thought to be one of the main causes of cancer.
+In essence, extra virgin olive oil potentially possesses the ability to kill cancerous cells.
 (14)(15)(16)(17)(18)

-Overall, a diet that features olive oil may actually be able to keep the heart and body young and healthy.
-Hundreds of studies over the years have proven time and time again that olive oil can have a positive effect on the human body in one capacity or another, further improving an individual’s lifespan and quality of life.
+Overall, a diet that features extra virgin olive oil may actually be able to keep the heart and body young and healthy.
+Hundreds of studies over the years have proven time and time again that extra virgin olive oil can have a positive effect on the human body in one capacity or another, further improving an individual’s lifespan and quality of life.

 See our full range of delicious olive oils here, and treat yourself to a healthy boost of flavour.